Tuesday, July 14, 2009

 zěn me

-what?, how?, why
+what?, how?, why?

 zěn me le

-s up? whats going on?
+whats up? whats going on?

 zěn me yàng

-about (something) how was it? how are things?
+how about (something) how was it? how are things?

 zěn me cái

-are you late ( in doing something)
+why are you late ( in doing something)

 example: nǐ zěn me cái lái (literal translation: why are you late coming? or arriving)